kiwigrid/helm-charts/charts/fluentd-elasticsearch/README.md

 ## Upgrading

 When you upgrade this chart from a version &lt; 2.0.0 you have to add the "--force" parameter to your helm upgrade command as there have been changes to the lables which makes a normal upgrade impossible.

+## AWS Elasticsearch Domains

+AWS Elasticsearch requires requests to upload data to be signed using [AWS Signature V4](https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html).
+In order to support this, you can add `awsSigningSidecar: {enabled: true}` to your configuration.
+This results in a sidecar container being deployed that proxies all requests to your Elasticsearch domain and signs them appropriately.